FrancescoCataniaDev/FrancescoCataniaDev.github.io/README.md

 ![](francesco_catania.png)

 ## __About me__
 Hallo, I am Francesco Catania.
-I’m 22 years old and I live in Italy, Florence.
+I’m 22 years old and I live in Florence, Italy.
 Currently I attend the Game Programming Course at TheSign Academy in Florence,  which I will end this year.

-I am a reliable, motivated and honest worker with good comunication skills and a great passion on video-games, which is the main reason why I decided to start this journey into Game Development.
+I am a reliable, motivated and honest worker with good comunication skills and a great passion for video-games, which is the main reason why I decided to start this journey into Game Development.

 My favorite branch of programming is Gameplay Programming, followed by Tools and UI.